AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/Viewer.md

 ### Keyboard Shortcuts

-- `R`: Reload the current document from file.
+- `R`: Reload the current material from file.
 - `S`: Save the current shader source to file.
 - `L`: Load shader source from file.
 Editing the source files before loading provides a way to debug and experiment with shader source code.
 - `D`: Save each node graph in the current material as a DOT file.
 See www.graphviz.org for more details on this format.